 - Quantification = 5.1 * 6 / Sum of 5.1, 5.2, 5.3, 5.4, 5.5, 5.6

 In our example, our athletes scores 0.95.
-The closer your athlete’s score is to 1.0, the closer your athletes is to their best performance time over repeated sprints.
-In elite level sports performance, we look for a rate of >0.9 or more to indicate good performances in our athletes, where as <0.85 is a sign that quality in the training session is missing.
+The closer your athlete’s score is to 1.0, the closer your athletes is to their best performance time over repeated sprints in the session.

 Implications for the training session